-The First Commercial Jet to Break the Sound Barrier Was Not the Concorde
+The First Commercial Jet To Go Supersonic Was Not the Concorde

 On this date in 1961, a jet designed for commercial use became the first civilian craft to go supersonic.
 It wasn't the famous Concorde, which wouldn't break the sound barrier until an October '69 test flight, or the Soviet-built Tupolev Tu-144, but rather a humble DC-8—no. N9604Z, to be specific.